CortopiaStudios/GORN2-Mod-Kit/README.md

 4. Find the files at the build location ([Project]/ServerData/[Platform/) and zip them
 5. Upload the zip file to the mod in modio

+Instead of going through steps 3 and 4 it's possible to just use the menu tool Mod Tools -> Build.

 ## Limitations
 * Custom scripts